eflautt/ga-data-science/lessons/lesson-3/readme.md

 ### LEARNING OBJECTIVES
 *After this lesson, you will be able to:*
-- Use NumPy and Pandas libraries to analyze datasets using basic summary statistics: mean, median, mode, max, min, quartile, inter-quartile, range, variance, standard deviation and correlation
+- Use NumPy and Pandas libraries to analyze datasets using basic summary statistics: mean, median, mode, max, min, quartile, inter-quartile range, variance, standard deviation and correlation
-- Create data visualization - scatter plots, scatter matrix, line graph, box blots, and histograms- to discern characteristics and trends in a dataset
+- Create data visualization - line graph, box plots, and histograms- to discern characteristics and trends in a dataset (scatter plots will come in part 2)
 - Identify a normal distribution within a dataset using summary statistics and visualization
-- Variable types and dummy coding
+- Id variable types and complete dummy coding by hand

 ### STUDENT PRE-WORK